 If SEP TA(S1) receives a G.711/RTP packet with encoded voice sample, then this voice sample is AMR encoded and a corresponding AMR/RTP packet is transmitted by SEP TC(S2).
 Such an IWF relates to "audio transcoding",

-If SEP TA(S1) receives an RFC 2198 RTP packet ("PT=102"), then it's extracts the contained "PT=98" VBD payloads, then it interprets the VBD payload as a fraction of text part encoding baudot tone and tries to transform the baudot tone into the corresponding text characters (several VBD payloads may need to be concatenated before doing this), then it transforms these text characters into the corresponding T.140 format, which is then encoded and packetized into T.140/RTP packets as per RFC 4103, which then are transmitted by SEP TC(S3).
+If SEP TA(S1) receives an RFC 2198 RTP packet ("PT=102"), then it extracts the contained "PT=98" VBD payloads, it then interprets the VBD payload as a fraction of the text part encoding baudot tone and tries to transform the baudot tone into the corresponding text characters (several VBD payloads may need to be concatenated before doing this), then it transforms these text characters into the corresponding T.140 format, which is then encoded and packetized into T.140/RTP packets as per RFC 4103, which then are transmitted by SEP TC(S3).
 Such an IWF relates to "text transcoding".

-Thus, termination TC would have to "know" whether to use its H.248 stream S2 or its S3 for transmission of an RTP packet.
+Thus, Termination TC would have to "know" whether to use its H.248 Stream S2 or its S3 for transmission of an RTP packet.
 This would depend on the payload type format of the RTP packet(s) TA(S1) receives and on the payload type(s) which the IWF uses when generating RTP packets.
 Hence, the MG is expected to aggregate streams according to the "FID" semantic.

-Furthermore, termination TA implies the usage of a single H.248 stream in "dual mode" usage, which is inherently satisfied by V.152 (and its two state model of "audio mode" and "VBD mode").
+Furthermore, Termination TA implies the usage of a single H.248 Stream in "dual mode" usage, which is inherently satisfied by V.152 (and its two state model of "audio mode" and "VBD mode").

-L.1.1.3 Overall signalling scenario (PES-to-IMS call)
+II.1.1.3 Overall signalling scenario (PES-to-IMS call)

+It has to be noted that the PES-to-IMS call establishment direction is the difficult one due to the uncertainty of additional text usage, leading to dynamic stream grouping aspects.
+On the contrary, the IMS-to-PES call establishment direction is straightforward from stream grouping perspective due to the explicit capabilities indications already in the first SDP offer sent from the IMS UE.

-The following message sequence diagram (Figure L.3) shows the messages and message numbering scheme which is used by all example message flows in this use case, which are related to the PES network domain being the communication session originator.
+The following message sequence diagram (Figure II.3) shows the messages and message numbering scheme which is used by all example message flows in this use case, which are related to the PES network domain being the communication session originator.

-Figure L.3 – Overall message sequence diagram for a call in PES to IMS direction
+Figure II.3 – Overall message sequence diagram for a call in PES to IMS direction

 There is call control signalling between the PES domain and the MGC (1, 8), and the IMS domain and the MGC (4, 5, 9, 12).
 Such call control signalling would be SIP based, but the specific call control protocol syntax is out of scope here.

-There is the basic assumption in above scenario that the context C1 is initially created and prepared for audio-only, - and extended to additional text support after a correspondent update from IMS side.
-The rationale behind is the expected distribution between "audio only" and "audio & text" calls (e.g., an estimated propability of 99.99 % of type "audio only").
+There is the basic assumption in above scenario that the Context C1 is initially created and prepared for audio-only, - and extended for additional text support after a correspondent update from the IMS side.
+The rationale behind it is the expected distribution between "audio only" and "audio & text" calls (e.g., an estimated probability of 99.99 % of type "audio only").

-L.1.1.4 Signaling steps
+II.1.1.4 Signalling steps

 Notes: